10 Historical Jazz Clubs in NYC That'll Keep You Dancin'

 10 Historical Jazz Clubs in NYC That’ll Keep You Dancin’

 New York City is the indisputable Jazz capital of the world.
-The electrifying streets of New York are home to a plethora of things to do, among those things are its historic jazz clubs, many christened in reverence for the icons who built the foundation of the mesmeric jazz culture.
-Creativity and innovation are the hallmarks of jazz culture and were the driving characteristics of jazz icons Charlie Parker, Dizzy Gillespie, and various other innovators whose names adorn the billboards over many clubs.
-Many of the dynamic collection of legendary musicians who were instrumental in cultivating the roots of this great American pastime were produced from the soil of the Big Apple, or at least relocated to carve their own niche and ripen their legendary status.
+Not only are there plenty of fun things to do in NYC and historic bars but its electrifying streets are also home to a plethora of historic jazz clubs, many inspired by the icons who built the foundation of the mesmeric jazz culture.
+Creativity and innovation are the hallmarks of jazz culture and were the driving forces behind jazz icons Charlie Parker, Dizzy Gillespie, and other innovators whose names adorn the billboards over many clubs.
+Many of the dynamic collections of legendary musicians who were instrumental in cultivating the roots of this great American pastime were produced on the soil of the Big Apple or at least relocated there to carve their own niche and ripen their legendary status.

 Birdland rose to prominence in the late ‘40s and early ‘50s due in large part to the double and triple billings which kept the party going from a 9 pm commencement to early morning curtain call.
 The small, iconic venue welcomed a profusion of celebrity clientele including Frank Sinatra, Marilyn Monroe, and Sammy Davis Jr. just to name a few patrons who have frequented the premises.
-While the club has scaled back from its ambitious booking practices of yesteryear, it remains an exciting hotspot to take in the history of the genre and while enjoying a night out for dinner and a drink for locals and tourists alike.
+While the club has scaled back from its ambitious booking practices of yesteryear, it remains an exciting hotspot to take in the history of the genre while enjoying a night out for dinner and drinks.

 WHERE: 315 W. 44th Street #5402, New York, NY 10036 | WHO: (212-581-3080)